zerdlg/p4dlg/README.md

  'type': 'text'}>
 ```

-## As you can see, P4Jnl and Py4 share the same API.
+## As you can see, P4Jnl and Py4 share the same features, functionality and usage.
 As for Py4, you just need to modify your mindset a little bit...
 Instead of thinking p4 commands (```%> p4 command arg1 arg2```), think of them as tables.

 # SQL features (queries, aggregators, operators, expressions, etc.)